Andrew B. Whinston: Career

 In 1964, Whinston became an associate professor of economics at the University of Virginia, and in 1966, he joined Purdue University as a full professor of economics and management.

 In 1962, Whinston published research in the Journal of Political Economy on applications of non-cooperative game theory to microeconomics.
 In his 1960s paper titled, "A Model of Multi-Period Investment Under Uncertainty", which appeared in Management Science, he used nonlinear optimization to determine optimal portfolios over time.

 Whinston has provided expert testimony on electronic commerce policy before the U.S. Congress, including testimony in 1999 before the Senate Subcommittee on Science, Technology, and Space regarding the role of standards in the growth of global electronic commerce.

 Publications

 The University of Texas at Austin states Whinston has authored over 25 books and 400 peer-reviewed publications.
 Whinston holds an Erdős number of 2.

 Awards

 In 2005, Whinston received the LEO Award for Lifetime Exceptional Achievement in Information Systems.
 This award, created by the Association for Information Systems Council and the International Conference on Information Systems Executive Committee, recognizes outstanding scholars in the field.

 In 2009, Whinston received the Career Award for Outstanding Research Contributions at the University of Texas at Austin, which recognizes significant research contributions made by a tenured member.
 Also in 2009, the INFORMS Information Systems Society (ISS) recognized Whinston as the inaugural INFORMS ISS Fellow for contributions to information systems research.

-In 2022, Research.com ranked Whinston among leading scholars in Information Systems based on citation metrics and scholarly impact.